 - 1. How did you feel this scenario went? - 2.
-Review the learning objective: Maintain a safe, effective health care environment for a patient in active labor - a.
-Summarize how you provided safe, effective care to a postpartum patient who experienced a vaginal delivery? - 3.
+Review the learning objective: Maintain a safe, effective health care environment for a postpartum patient - a.
+Summarize how you provided safe, effective care to a postpartum patient who experienced a C-section delivery? - 3.
 Review the learning objective: Relate patients' health status to assessment findings, medications, laboratory and diagnostic test results, medical and nursing interventions - a.
-What are routine postpartum assessments after a vaginal delivery? - b.
-What are routine postpartum interventions for a vaginal delivery? - c.
-What assessments and safety interventions are required when a patient has received epidural anesthesia? - d.
+What are routine postpartum assessments after a C-section delivery? - b.
+What are routine postpartum interventions for a C-section delivery? - c.
+What assessments and safety interventions are required when a patient has received spinal anesthesia? - d.
+The RN report stated the patient required a C-section for "failure to progress after 36-hour labor without fetal head descent."
+Explain what this means. - e.
 Interpret the lab work.
-Is there anything concerning requiring follow-up? - e.
-What pain management interventions can be provided to a postpartum patient after vaginal delivery? - f.
+Is there anything concerning requiring follow-up? - f.
+What pain management interventions can be provided to a postpartum patient after C section delivery? - g.
+The nurse stated that Olivia had some facial itching.
+What could be the potential cause of the pruritus?
+What medication could be used to address this symptom? - h.
 How will pharmacological pain interventions affect the baby if the mother is breastfeeding? - 4.
 Review the learning objective: Provide patient education about breastfeeding and newborn topics. - a.
-Outline important patient education to provide about breastfeeding and newborn topics. - 5.
-Review the learning objective: Provide patient centered care by utilizing the nursing process for a patient receiving postpartum care after a vaginal delivery.
+Outline important patient education to provide about: - i. breastfeeding - ii.
+C-section post-op self-care - iii. newborn topics

+- 5. Review the learning objective: Provide patient centered care by utilizing the nursing process for a patient receiving postpartum care after a C-section.
 Tie this scenario to the nursing process: - a.
 Identify 3 priority nursing problems you identified. - b.
 Create a patient centered goal for each nursing problem you identified. - c.
-Describe focused assessments for each nursing problem.
+Describe focused assessments for each nursing problem. - d.

-- d.
 Discuss nursing interventions for each nursing diagnosis. - e.
 Re-evaluate the simulation in terms of the nursing process; what was actually accomplished?
 What could be improved in the future? - 6.
-Summarize/Take Away Points: "In this scenario you care for a postpartum patient after a routine vaginal delivery.
+Summarize/Take away Points: "In this scenario you care for a postpartum patient after a routine C-section.
 What is one thing you learned from participating in this scenario that you will take into your nursing practice?"
 (Ask each student to share something unique from what the other students share.)

 NOTE: Debriefing technique is based on INASCL Standard for Debriefing and NLN Theory-Based Debriefing by Dreifuerst.

 APPENDIX A: PROCEDURE: MOTOR AND SENSORY CHECKS DURING EPIDURAL ANESTHESIA PATIENT EDUCATION HANDOUT